-- Practising outside of established conventional medicine includes practices that are not included in widely accepted clinical practice guidelines and can include complementary and alternative medicine and emerging therapies. - 2.
-For the purposes of this standard, the following definitions apply: - a.
-"Conventional medicine" refers to the type of treatment, diagnostic analysis and conceptualization of disease or ailment that is considered "mainstream" medicine.
+- 1. Practising outside of established conventional medicine includes practices that are not considered to be part of the standard medical education curriculum included in widely accepted clinical practice quidelines and can include complementary and alternative medicine and emerging therapies. - 2.
+For the purposes of this standard, when practising outside of established conventional medicine, the following definitions apply: - "Conventional medicine" refers to the type of treatment, diagnostic analysis a. and conceptualization of disease or ailment that is considered "mainstream" medicine.
 This type of medicine is generally provided in hospitals and specialty or primary care practices.
-It is sometimes also referred to as "evidenceG-based." - b.
-"Complementary and alternative medicine" (hereafter referred to as "CAM") refers to healthcare approaches developed outside of mainstream or conventional medicine that are used for specific conditions or overall wellbeing. - i.
-"Complementary" refers to a non-conventional practice used in conjunction with mainstream conventional medicine. - ii.
+It is sometimes also referred to as "evidence-based." - "Complementary and alternative medicine" (hereafter referred to as "CAM") refers to health care healthcare approaches developed outside of mainstream or "conventional" medicine that are used for specific conditions or overall wellbeing. - i.
+"Complementary" refers to a non-mainstream practiseconventional practice used in conjunction with mainstream conventional medicine. - ii.
 "Alternative" refers to a non-conventional complementary therapy used in the absence of mainstream conventional medicine. - iii.
-Off-label useG of Schedule 1 or Schedule 2 drugs is not considered CAM.
+Off-label use of Schedule 1 or Schedule 2 drugs is not considered CAM.